 |Beets with green tops.|

 Beta vulgaris plant is a cool season crop; grown best under organic rich, loamy, well-drained soil.
-Beet is an underground fleshy taproot from which leaves emerge directly from its top end (crown) with long, stem-like petioles.
+Root beet is an underground fleshy taproot from which leaves emerge directly from its top end (crown) with long, stem-like petioles.

-The beet plant reaches about 1 to 2 feet from the ground surface in height.
-Depending upon the cultivar type, its long petioled leaves may feature pink, light green, white and crimson red veins and broad, deep-green succulent leaves.
-Its tops are most sought after while their leaves young, tender and crispy.
+The beet plant reaches about 1 to 2 feet in height.
+Depending upon the cultivar type, its long-petioled leaves may feature pink, light green, white and crimson red veins and broad, deep-green succulent leaves.
+Its top greens are most sought after while young, tender and crispy.

-Beet tops are one of very versatile and nutritious green leafy vegetables.
-The greens indeed very low in calories; 100 g hold just 22 calories.
+Beet tops are one of very versatile, nutritious green-leafy vegetables.
+The greens indeed very low in calories; 100 grams hold just 22 calories.
 Nonetheless, they are one of the healthiest greens recommended in the diet for their low fat, no cholesterol but health benefiting vitamins, minerals and anti-oxidants.

 Just as in the case of beetroot, its top greens too are good source of phytochemical compound, glycine betaine (Trimethyglycine).
-Betaine has the property of lowering homocysteine levels in the blood, especially in persons with inherited homocystine metabolism disease known as homocystinuria.
+Betaine has the property of lowering homocysteine level in the blood, especially in persons with homocystinuria, a kind of inherited homocystine metabolism disease.
 Homocysteine is one of highly toxic metabolite which promotes platelet clot as well as atherosclerotic-plaque formation inside the blood vessels.
-Excess amount of this compound in the blood can damage blood vessels resulting in the development of coronary heart disease (CHD), stroke, and peripheral vascular diseases.
+Excessive amount of this compound in the blood can damage blood vessels resulting in the development of coronary heart disease (CHD), stroke, and peripheral vascular diseases.

-Beet greens are very fine source of β-carotene, lutein and zea-xanthin.
+Beet greens are the finest sources of ß-carotene, lutein and zea-xanthin.
 These flavonoids have strong anti-oxidant and anti-cancer activities.
-Beta-carotene is converted into vitamin-A inside the body.
+Beta-carotene can be converted into vitamin-A inside the body.

-Zea-xanthin, an important dietary carotenoid, is selectively absorbed into the retinal macula lutea in the eyes where it is thought to provide antioxidant and protective light-filtering functions.
+Zea-xanthin, an important dietary carotenoid, absorbed selectively into the retinal macula lutea in the eyes, where it thought to provide antioxidant and protective UV light-filtering functions.
 Thus, it helps prevent retinal detachment and offer protection against "age-related macular degeneration related macular degeneration disease" (ARMD) in the elderly.

 The top greens are an excellent sources of vitamin-A; 100 g leaves provide 6326 IU or 211% of RDA.
-Vitamin A is required for maintaining healthy mucus membranes and skin and is essential for vision.
-Diet rich in this vitamin are known to offer protection against lung and oral cavity cancers.
+Vitamin-A is required for maintaining healthy mucus membranes and skin, and is essential for vision.
+Diet that is rich in this vitamin known to offer protection against lung and oral cavity cancers.

-They are excellent vegetable sources for vitamin-K; 100 g provides 400 ug of this vitamin that is about 333% of recommended intake.
+The greens are an excellent vegetable sources of vitamin-K; 100 g provides 400 ug of this vitamin; that is about 333% of recommended daily intake.
 Vitamin K has potential role bone health by promoting osteotrophic (bone formation and strengthening) activity.
 Adequate vitamin-K levels in the diet help limiting neuronal damage in the brain; thus, has established role in the treatment of patients suffering from Alzheimer's disease.

 This leafy vegetable is notably good in many B-complex groups of vitamins such as riboflavin, folate, niacin, vitamin B-6 (pyridoxine), thiamin, pantothenic acid, etc., that are essential to the body as part of co-enzymes during the metabolism in the body.

-High quality nutrition ingredients in the beet greens offer protection from vitamin A deficiency, osteoporosis, iron-deficiency anemia, and believed to protect from cardiovascular diseases and possibly colon and leukemia cancers.
+High quality nutrition profile of beet greens offer protection from vitamin A deficiency, osteoporosis, iron-deficiency anemia, and believed to protect from cardiovascular diseases and possibly colon and leukemia cancers.

-Beetroot tops in bunches can be readily available in the farmer markets around the year.
-However, they are at their best during winter months from lasting from November until March.
+Beetroot tops can be readily available in the farmer markets around the year.
+However, they are at their best during winter months, from November till March.
 Choose fresh looking, young tender deep green leaves with firm petiole.
 Generally, its top greens are tied in bunches and sold along with their taproot.
 In that case, look for small, healthy, firm roots.

 Avoid yellow, sunken, wilted, or over-matured leaves as they are less appetizing and spoil early.
 As in any other greens, beets tops too perish early and consumed soon after thier harvest.

 At home, trim the top greens an inch above the root since they deprive nutrients and moisture from the root.
 Treat them like chard, spinach or turnip greens.
-Store inside a perforated plastic bag and place inside the refrigerator set at relative humidity of over 95%.
+To store, keep them in a perforated plastic bag and place inside the refrigerator set at relative humidity of over 95%.
 In this condition, its greens stay fresh and vital for about 2-3 days.

 Here are some serving tips:

-Beet greens complements well with other greens such as chard, spinach, kale etc. They can be employed in the preparation of soups, ravioli, pasta, sandwiches, pizza, omelet, and stuffed bread and puffs etc.
+Beet greens complements well with other greens such as chard, spinach, kale etc. They can be employed in the preparation of soups, ravioli, pasta, sandwiches, pizza, omelette, and stuffed bread and quiche, etc.